Are you hearing conflicting information over whether coffee is good or bad for you?

 Coffee can also contain high levels of mycotoxins from mold which are found due to the warm, moist climate that coffee is produced in and the inability to dry the beans properly

 Can you go a day without coffee?
 If the answer is no, then you have probably become aware of coffee’s highly addictive nature.
 Being sensitive to coffee helped me to avoid drinking too much but I noticed how hard it is once I start to prevent it being a daily habit.

 Do you know someone that drinks a few cups a day and says they have no impact?

-Try Chai or Matcha Tea perhaps with a Nut Milk for either a natural metabolism boost from the blend of spices or an antioxidant rich drink with a gentler caffeine intake.
+Try Chai or Matcha Tea perhaps with a Nut Milk for either a natural metabolism boost from the blend of spices or an antioxidant-rich drink with gentler caffeine intake.

-If the taste of coffee is what you need, Dandelion tea has been my saviour here.
-The roots of the dandelion plant are roasted, it's 100% caffeine free, naturally detoxing and best of all tastes like espresso!
+If the taste of coffee is what you need, Dandelion tea has been my savior here.
+The roots of the dandelion plant are roasted, it’s 100% caffeine-free, naturally detoxing and best of all tastes like espresso!

 Try this one to believe it!